 The BEST EVER Carmelitas — oatmeal bars with a thick layer of milk chocolate and creamy caramel.
-These bars can be prepared in 20 minutes or less!
+Video tutorial and step by step recipe instructions.

 Carmelitas — these bars are my absolute hands-down favorite dessert.
 It’s no secret I’m obsessed with all kinds of desserts, but if you ask me my favorite — these always win.

 Since these are my favorite EVER dessert, I’m pretty picky with how they end up.
 I’ve tweaked my mom’s recipe (and I’m not sure where she got hers) over the years to make them just right!
-The crust is even throughout, the chocolate is sweet (milk chocolate all.the.way), the caramel is soft and gooey.
-The layers are just right and once these have cooled, you’ll get a bite of the BEST carmelita ever!
+The crust is even throughout, the chocolate layer is thick, the caramel is soft and gooey.
+The layers are just right and once these have cooled, you’ll get a bite of the BEST EVER carmelitas!

 - It’s important you use a 9 x 9 baking pan (instead of an 8 x 8 pan) so you don’t have a huge “side crust.”
 The dough works perfectly in a 9 x 9 pan to make sure it’s relatively even and flat.

 - Milk chocolate chips are a must for these bars (in my opinion), BUT if you are worried about them being too sweet (or simply don’t like milk chocolate), then definitely use semi-sweet or dark chocolate in its place.